Inparsian/gray-meadows-shell/README.md

 Currently far from ready for daily use.
 This list of things to do may not be exhaustive and is subject to change.

-⚠️ = Known bugs exist.
+⚠️ = Known bugs/issues exist.
+❓ = This particular module will be a challenge.

 - [ ] IPC (so the compositor can communicate with the shell)
 - [ ] Library/singleton services